kevinchen93/etch-a-sketch/README.md

 # Etch A Sketch Project

-This purpose of this project was to build a sketchpad.
+This purpose of this project was to build a version of something between a sketchpad and an Etch-A-Sketch.

 This is a project from [The Odin Project](https://www.theodinproject.com/courses/web-development-101/lessons/etch-a-sketch-project).

 ## Pre-Project Thoughts

-Note: At this point I only have basic HTML, CSS, JavaScript, Chrome Dev Tool, and Git skills.
+Note: At this point I only have basic HTML, CSS, JavaScript, Chrome Dev Tools, and Git skills.
 I will do my best!

 ## Post-Project Thoughts